-A costly and often irreversible adversity companies engaged in a transaction, i.e., buy, transfer, merger, acquisition unsuspectingly experience is, learning the desired intangible assets have been infringed, misappropriated, and/or the assets’ value-competitiveness have been undermined and erosion has commenced.
-Under these circumstances, should either occur un-abated, un-mitigated, and un-monitored, it will, at minimum, place the transactions’ projected outcome at substantial risk!
+A costly and often irreversible challenge companies unsuspectingly experience when engaged in a transaction, i.e., buy, transfer, merger, acquisition, etc., is, learning the most desirable intangible assets have been infringed, misappropriated, and/or the assets’ value, source of revenue, and/or competitiveness have been undermined and/or erosion has commenced.
+Under these circumstances, should either occur un-abated, un-mitigated, and un-monitored, it will, at minimum, place the transactions’ projected – desired outcome at substantial risk!

 And, respecting the economic fact that 80+% of most company’s value, sources of revenue, wealth creation, competitiveness, and sustainability today, lie in – emerge directly from intangible assets, it’s important for transaction managers and decision makers to concede intangible assets will inevitably be in play.
 With that, essential fixtures to each transaction under considered or engaged, is to put-in-place (asset) safeguards to preserve and monitor the contributory role and value of the intangible assets in play throughout the life-value cycle of the transaction, i.e., pre – post transaction.